 “What’s for dinner?”
-Like nails on a chalkboard, these 3 little words send chills down my back and make me want to lock myself in the bathroom until bedtime.
-Not to make excuses or anything but between the 4 kids, a full time job and taking a class at night, my brain is kinda full.
-There‘s just not a lot of room in there left for meal planning.
-Despite my best efforts to plan ahead and actually have an answer to “What’s for dinner?” somehow I always fall short.
+Like nails on a chalkboard, these three little words send chills down my back and make me want to lock myself in the bathroom until bedtime.
+Not to make excuses, but between the four kids, a full-time job, and taking a class at night, my brain is somewhat full.
+There‘s not a lot of room in there left for meal planning.
+Despite my best efforts to plan and have an answer to “What’s for dinner?” somehow, I always fall short.

-Don’t get me wrong, I’m actually very good at looking at recipes.
+Don’t get me wrong; I’m very good at looking at recipes.
 I’m even quite skilled at shopping for and buying cartloads of groceries.
-The problem is my 2 talents rarely come together to make anything productive.
+The problem is my two talents rarely come together to make anything productive.
 So what’s a girl to do?

-How about trying eMeals? eMeals is a subscription service that sends weekly meal plans to your inbox based on information you provide.
-For a yearly charge of $58 subscribers can choose from several meal styles.
-Each week (Wednesday for me) they send out a new plan along with ….. a grocery list!
-A few thoughts about this process: the recipes and grocery lists are pre-made adobe files so they can’t be changed but can be printed and “recycled” if you find a family favorite.
-If you decide you want to mix things up a bit and try a different menu, be selective as you can only do this once a month.
+How about trying eMeals? eMeals is a subscription service that sends weekly meal plans to your inbox based on the information you provide.
+Subscribers can choose from several meal styles for a yearly charge of $58.
+Each week (Wednesday for me), they send out a new plan along with ….. a grocery list!
+A few thoughts about this process: the recipes and grocery lists are pre-made Adobe files, so they can’t be changed but can be printed and “recycled” if you find a family favorite.
+If you decide you want to mix things up a bit and try a different menu, be selective, as you can only do this once a month.

 There are many positive aspects of this service.
-The recipes are very good and used “real” ingredients.
-I already had most things on hand so I didn’t need to spend a lot of money on expensive items I would only use once.
-I used the Whole Foods Menu which went over well but recently switched to the Low Fat Menu just to add some new recipes to my repertoire.
-Other menu choices include Classic, Gluten Free and Paleo just to name a few.
-I know with the cold weather coming up, I’ll be switching to the Crockpot Menu in October.
+The recipes are delicious and use “real” ingredients.
+I already had most things on hand, so I didn’t need to spend much money on expensive items I would only use once.
+I used the Whole Foods Menu, which went over well but recently switched to the Low Fat Menu to add some new recipes to my repertoire.
+Other menu choices include Classic, Gluten Free, and Paleo, just to name a few.
+With the cold weather coming up, I’ll be switching to the Crockpot Menu in October.

-All in all this service is great for those who have some time to prepare meals and useful for those who don’t.
+This service is excellent for those who have time to prepare meals and useful for those who don’t.
 Written by Beth